-Tutoring - Housed in the BASC is Campbellsville University's tutoring program, which makes every effort to provide tutoring for any undergraduate class students may need assistance, including assistance with writing.
+Tutoring -Campbellsville University's tutoring program seeks to provide tutoring by appointment for any undergraduate class in which students may need assistance.
+Additionally, walk-in writing tutoring is available on week days from 9 AM-5PM.
 Peer tutors are students who have previously completed the course with a "B" or better.
-To fill out a tutoring request, or to apply to serve as a tutor, complete the BASC tutoring form on TigerNet.
+To request tutoring or apply to serve as a tutor, complete the BASC tutoring form on TigerNet.

 Tiffany Early - BASC 201 - (270) 789-5195

-Sophomore Success Coach - The Sophomore Success coach provides support to sophomore students throughout the second year.
-Tiffany Early - BASC 201 - (270) 789-5195

 Advising - All academic advising by faculty is coordinated through the Office of Academic Support.
 New students are assigned an academic advisor to assist them in selecting classes each semester that are appropriate for completing their selected degree program.

 Kevin Propes - BASC 202 - (270) 789-5064

-Disability Services - Helping remove barriers is the goal of Disability Services.
+Disability Services -The purpose of Disability Services is to remove academic barriers for students who need additional support.
 Students who have a documented physical, psychological, emotional, and/or learning disability can work with Disability Services to receive necessary accommodations.
 Students who want to inquire about required documentation and possible accommodations may contact the office of Disability Services.

-Savanna Henderson - BASC 212 - (270) 789-5450
+Kimberly Harden - BASC 212 - (270) 789-5450